Trading Taxes in Singapore

 Despite the growing number of brokerages in Singapore, many still look abroad for high-quality platforms and low costs.

-From the Inland Revenue Authority of Singapore (IRAS) and MOF (Ministry of Finance), overseas income received in Singapore on or after the 1st of January 2004 is not generally taxable, excluding certain situations.
+According to IRAS and the Ministry of Finance, for Singapore-tax-resident individuals, overseas income received in Singapore on or after the 1st of January 2004 is not generally taxable, excluding certain situations.

-For further clarification, see the guidance from the IRAS on ‘Income Received Overseas’.
+For further clarification, see the IRAS guidance on income received overseas.

 Deductions

-Taxes for day trading in Singapore can be mitigated via deductions which can be claimed as regular business expenses.
-This could be in the form of internet bills, resources, and anything else you use to trade.
+Taxes for day trading in Singapore can be mitigated via deductions, which can be claimed as allowable business expenses for self-employed traders.
+This could include a reasonable portion of your internet bills, market data or research subscriptions, and other costs that are wholly and exclusively incurred in producing your trading income.

 With that said, traders should bear in mind that the IRAS may require receipts and evidence that the items listed are strictly for intraday trading.